Last Updated on

 Travis Bradberry and Emotional Intelligence 2.0

-This book, praised by the Dalai Lama himself, claims that it can help you understand the concept of emotional intelligence and the emotions of yourself and others better, and offers a pre- and post-test to prove it.
+This book, praised by the Dalai Lama himself, claims that it can help you understand the concept and the emotions of yourself and others better, and offers a pre- and post-test to prove it.
 You can learn more about it or buy it here.

 Research and Studies into the Theory of EQ